-Prescreening deadlines (for all audio/video materials plus Music Education interview and Composition portfolio):
+Prescreening Deadlines (for all audio/video materials and/or composition portfolio):

-February 28, 2014 - all programs: all materials must be submitted for full consideration for an assistantship.
+February 28, 2015 - all programs: application file must be complete (except for on-campus interview/audition) for full consideration for an assistantship.

 MM Music Education 2014 summer-only program: application must be complete.

 The Doctor of Musical Arts (D.M.A.) degree program is the most advanced course of study offered in the School of Music at James Madison University.
 The program has been designed to make graduates more marketable in higher education by emphasizing pedagogy and literature along with advanced performance or conducting skills.
 We are seeking candidates who have the potential to pursue the highest level of achievement in conducting/performance and teaching.
 The degree requires completion of a minimum of ninety (90) credit hours including:

 - Eighteen to Twenty four (18 - 24) hours of Applied Instruction (if 18 are taken, 6 are approved electives);